CLARIAH/datalegendtools/README.md

 ### Manual setup

-Start by creating a working directory from which the container will be run.
+Start by creating a working directory on your system from which the container will be run.
 Here, we use the name *datalegendtools* for this directory:

-    $ mkdir datalegendtools
+    mkdir datalegendtools

-Here, the `$`-symbol refers to the terminal of a user *without* administrative privileges on your machine, and is not part of the command.

 Next, enter this directory and create another directory within the working directory, called *shared*:

-    $ cd datalegendtools
+    cd datalegendtools
-    $ mkdir shared
+    mkdir shared

 This is the directory that will connect your system to that of the container.

 Finally, start the container using the following command *from within the working directory*:

-    # docker run --rm -p 3000:3000 -it --mount type=bind,source=$PWD/shared,target=/home/datalegend/shared -e LOCAL_UID=$(id -u $USER) -e LOCAL_GID=$(id -g $USER) wxwilcke/datalegend
+    docker run --rm -p 3000:3000 -it --mount type=bind,source=$PWD/shared,target=/home/datalegend/shared -e LOCAL_UID=$(id -u $USER) -e LOCAL_GID=$(id -g $USER) wxwilcke/datalegend

+Note that this command once again requires elevated privileges.

 You can now use the *shared* directory to transfer file to and fro the container.